 Employee Stock Purchase Plan.
 During 2017, the Company adopted the SEACOR Marine Holdings Inc. 2017 Employee Stock Purchase Plan (the "Marine ESPP").
-The Marine ESPP, if implemented by the Board of Directors, will permit the Company to offer shares of its Common Stock for purchase by eligible employees at a price equal to 85% of the lesser of (i) the fair market value of a share of its Common Stock on the first day of the offering period or (ii) the fair market value of a share of its Common Stock on the last day of the offering period.
-There are 300,000 shares of the Company's Common Stock reserved for issuance under the Marine ESPP during the ten years following its adoption.
+The Marine ESPP, if implemented by the Board of Directors, will permit the Company to offer shares of its Common Stock for purchase by eligible employees at a price equal to 85% of the lesser of (i) the fair market value of a share of its Common Stock on the first day of the offering period or (ii) the fair market value of a share of its Common Stock on the first day of the offering period or (ii) the fair market value of a share of its Common Stock on the first day of the Company's Common Stock reserved for issuance under the Marine ESPP during the ten years following its adoption.